 - This meal plan does not have all the exact recipes and some dishes are linked to their closest recipes.
 Feel free to drop me a comment if you need any help with the exact preparation.

-- Chutneys like coriander chutney and coconut chutney can be made over the weekend and kept in fridge for the whole week.
+- Chutneys like coriander chutney and coconut chutney can be made over the weekend and kept in the fridge for the whole week.

-- Same with other snack items like date bars, cookies, and kale chips — make over weekend and keep for the week.
+- Same with other snack items like date bars, cookies, and kale chips — make over the weekend and keep for the week.

 The last couple of months have been quite a ride.
 From moving countries to travel, to starting a new job.
 I haven’t been able to post as regularly as I would want to.
 Can’t believe my last post was on 8th June!
 Since I am still settling in, I don’t want to make any promises to myself and then feel that I failed on them :o.
 But I would love to connect with you all on everything and anything related to food, gardening, volunteering… let’s just say life!